 The Cubiro block, located in the Llanos Basin in Colombia, in which the Company holds a 100% working interest, is in the production phase.
-The Cubiro exploration and exploitation contract provides for a 24-year exploitation period, which begins upon declaration of commerciality of the relevant field.
+The Cubiro exploration and exploitation contract provides for a 24-year exploitation period, which begins upon a declaration of commerciality of the relevant field.
 This declaration occurred in 2008 for the Careto and Arauca fields, 2012 for the Barranquero field (which includes the Cernicalo and Tijereto Sur fields), 2013 for the Copa, Copa A, Copa B, Copa C, Copa D, Petirrojo and Petirrojo Sur fields and 2014 for the Yopo field.
 On December 30, 2021, the ANH issued a resolution unifying the Copa, Copa A, Copa B, and Copa C oilfields.
 The Company filed a reconsideration recourse against that decision on January 17, 2022.
-The ANH has not yet issued a decision on that recourse.
-The Company is entitled to 100% of production less (i) applicable legal royalties ranging from 6% to 25%; and (ii) any additional participation percentage attributable to ANH when accumulated gross production of a field exceeds five MMbbl and the price of WTI crude during any month exceeds the base price for crude oil in dollars set forth in the contract.
-In addition, the Company has granted a private royalty to Montecz S.A. equivalent to 3% of the sale price of the produced volumes.
+On April 12, 2022, the ANH issued a decision confirming the resolution.
+In October 2022, the Company filed an annulment action against the resolution, and on December 27, 2022, the Company filed an arbitration claim against the effects that unification would have on the contract.
+A final decision on the annulment action remains outstanding.
+The Company is entitled to 100% of production less (i) applicable legal royalties ranging from 6% to 25%; and (ii) any additional participation percentage attributable to ANH when accumulated gross production of a field exceeds 5 MMbbl and the price of WTI crude during any month exceeds the base price for crude oil in dollars set forth in the contract.
+In addition, the Company has granted a private royalty to Jache SAS equivalent to 3% of the sale price of the produced volumes.

 Within the Cubiro block, there are 35 light crude oil producing wells.
-Production is primarily transported by truck to offloading stations to enter the national pipeline system.
+Production is primarily transported by truck to off-loading stations to enter the national pipeline system.